MICA-MNI/BrainStat/docs/matlab/tutorials/tutorial2.rst

 For our example data, we'll simply load data that came with the Python package "nilearn" that was installed together with brainstat.
 If the following code looks a tad complicated, don't worry about it.
-What's important is that you know that variables `pial_left` and `white_left` are paths to pial and white surfaces (e.g. derived from Freesurfer), `desitreux` contains parcellation labels for each vertex in a double array or a path to parcellation gifti/csv file, and `mni152_file` is the path to a volume in MNI152 space.
+What's important is that you know that variables :code:`pial_left` and :code:`white_left` are paths to pial and white surfaces (e.g. derived from Freesurfer), :code:`desitreux` contains parcellation labels for each vertex in a double array or a path to parcellation gifti/csv file, and :code:`mni152_file` is the path to a volume in MNI152 space.
 We grab this data as follows:

 .. code-block:: MATLAB